MartinBoeckling/WildfirePredictionSTKG/README.md

-# Code base for paper
+# Code base for paper Wildfire Prediction using Spatio-Temporal Knowledge Graphs
 ## Introduction
 This repository is a code collection for all aspects regarding the paper Wildfire Prediction using Spatio-Temporal Knowledge Graphs.
 The structure of the repository is structured into the CRISP-DM processes with the phases Data Understanding, Data Preparation and Data Modelling.
 The paper is provided separately.